tinapleez/Can-You-Spot-A-Psychopath/README.md

 March 2018 in the Google Play Store in **Unreleased Beta**

-Please click the link to send me your ideas and other feedback on the [contact form. ](http://www.domesticenemies.org/contact.html "Contact form")  Feedback can also be submitted on the app page in the Google Play Store.
+Please click the link to send me your suggestions and other feedback on the [contact form. ](http://www.domesticenemies.org/contact.html "Contact form")  Feedback can also be submitted on the app page in the Google Play Store.

 If you're interested in improving the language translations, or adding new ones, please refer to [this document. ](https://docs.google.com/document/d/1j3SYE6aiblJoyldFfjfsxLi8L3inC6HpJ4LdkdRNzb0/edit?usp=sharing "English strings to be translated") In the present version 2.0, there are 7 languages: English, German, Spanish, French, Portuguese, Russian, and Arabic.
 The German translation was done by a native speaker.
 The others need help because I used Google Translate.